NixOS/nix.dev/source/contributing/documentation.md

 We recommend to use it as a dumping ground for more obscure Nix knowledge, and strive to make it *smaller* over time (see [NixCon 2015: Make Nix friendlier for Beginners]), by incrementally incorporating its contents into authoritative documentation and curated learning material.

-The documentation team monitors changes to maintain an overview of topics of interest and prevent vandalism.
+The documentation team **does not maintain** the Wiki.

-You can help with
+You can still help with

 - improving discoverability by adding categorization and relevant links
 - clarifying articles and correcting errors